mohammadi-com/GetRemoteJobOffers/README.md

 ### Cold Outreach
 When you're job hunting, you might come across a position that you really love and are a great fit for.
-To stand out, consider searching for the company founders or hiring managers and finding their contact emails using [RocketReach](https://rocketreach.co/) or other tools.
+To stand out, consider searching for the company founders or hiring managers and finding their contact emails using [RocketReach](https://rocketreach.co/), use Linkedin premium to message directly, or other tools.

 Then, take the time to write a compelling letter explaining why you’d be valuable to the company and highlight the skills that match the position.
 Attach your resume and send it directly to them.